hexaeight/Documentation/serverless.md

 **Limitations:  CloudFlare current does not support registering only a subdomain as this feature is limited to Enterprise customers as such you can deploy HexaEight Serverless only for Top level domains and not subdomains.
-We are aware of this limitation and agressively working towards make HexaEight Serverless available on other Cloud Providers.**
+If you need to support subdomain, you should consider deploying on other providers like vercel which support subdomains.**

 How To Deploy